rsbrennan/mitotype_pipeline/README.md

 View the help file with: `./mitotype_pipeline.sh --help` or `./mitotype_pipeline.sh -h`

+This currently lives at: `/data/copepods/mitotypes` and should be executable by everyone in the lab.
+Let me know if there are issues.

 To execute the pipeline, on dott run the following:

 ```bash
 ./mitotype_pipeline.sh your.fasta plot_name

 ```